-Our agency also participated in the Big Bike Race for the Heart and Stroke Foundation.
+For fun and to contribution to the community, our agency participated in the Big Bike Race for the Heart and Stroke Foundation.
 We had an 80s theme, filled the Bike and raised over \$2900!
 It was a fun event with everyone working together for a common goal.
 Thank you to Nicole Hillier who organized us for the event.